-You can control whether broadcasts are turned on in your digital workplace, which groups of users can send them, and any limitation placed on the number of users to whom broadcasts can be sent.
-When turned on, users with the appropriate roles can broadcast content and a custom message to other groups in the digital workplace.
+You can control whether broadcasts are turned on in your digital workplace, whether user group names are displayed in broadcasts, which groups of users can send them, and any limits on the number of users who can receive broadcasts.
+When broadcasts are turned on, users with the appropriate roles can broadcast content and a custom message to other groups in the digital workplace.

-Broadcasts arrive as email notifications outside of the platform, messages inside the digital workplace, and items in the mobile app's Notifications tab to targeted group members.
-Users can then select the link provided in the broadcast to go to that location in the digital workplace.
+Targeted group users receive broadcasts as email notifications outside the platform, messages inside the digital workplace, and items in the mobile app's Notifications tab.
+Users can select the link in the broadcast to navigate to that location in the digital workplace.

 Sections in this article: